-The minor requires 22 credits, which include a General Chemistry Lecture sequence, a General Chemistry Laboratory sequence plus 12 credits of CHE 300 level courses or research.
+The Chemistry minor requires 22 credits, which include a General Chemistry Lecture sequence, a General Chemistry Laboratory sequence, plus 12 credits of CHE 300-level courses or research.
 A minimum of 9 upper division CHE credits must be earned in courses not used towards the student's major.
+All courses for the minor must be completed for a letter grade of C or better or S. All students must complete a minimum of 8 upper division credits in 300-level or chemistry research courses in residency at Stony Brook in order to qualify for the minor.
+All courses for the minor must be completed for a letter grade of C or better or S. All students must complete a minimum of 8 upper division credits in 300-level chemistry research courses in residency at Stony Brook.

-Completion of the minor requires 22 credits including:
+Completion of the minor requires the following courses:

-A. General Chemistry lecture sequence (8 credits)
+A. General Chemistry lecture sequence